-Chicken Seekh Kebab is must have appetizer with Indian meals.
-These kebabs are skewered minced chicken seasoned with warm spices, grilled to perfection.
-I usually serve them with a green cilantro chutney.
+Chicken Seekh Kebab or chicken shish kebab is must have appetizer with Indian meals.
+These kebabs are skewered ground chicken seasoned with warm tandoori-style Indian spices, grilled to perfection.
 Seekh (meaning skewer) kebabs are an extremely popular finger food in India.

-Dip it in a yogurt-cilantro chutney as appetizers, or roll it in a pita or lavaash for a hearty chicken kebab wrap.
+Eat as an appetizer with a yogurt-cilantro chutney as a dipping sauce, or roll it in a pita or lavaash for a hearty chicken kebab wrap.
 This crowd pleaser is ready in under 30 minutes!

-My secret mommy hack: In my quick and easy take on this classic, I add shredded carrots.
-They keep the kebab moist and add a hint of sweetness to balance the heat of the garam masala.
-And this is a great way to sneak in some vegetables for the kids.
+In my quick and easy take on this classic, I add shredded carrots to the ground meat mix.
+This keeps the kebabs moist and adds a hint of sweetness to balance the heat of the garam masala.
+This is a great way to sneak in some vegetables for the kids.

 Make it a Meal

-You can also make these chicken seekh kebabs a meal by serving them with saffron rice and cucumber raita (yoghurt).
+You can also make a meal with these chicken shish kebabs by serving them with saffron rice and cucumber raita (yoghurt).
 The yoghurt adds a cooling balance to the warm Indian spices in the kebabs, and the aromatic basmati rice complete the meal.

 - 1 lb. ground chicken